Visa for Belgium

 - Since 01 August 2014, Holders of South African diplomatic and official passport do NOT need a visa to travel to BENELUX countries (Belgium, The Netherlands and Luxemburg) anymore.
 (Applicable both for short and long stay)

-- Holders of diplomatic and official passports of other nationalities who do need a visa to travel to Belgium are welcome to hand in their visa applications every working day between 08.00 and 08.30.
-This time slot is exclusively for holders of diplomatic and official passports, to enable the Visa section of the Consulate to finalize the visa procedure in a smooth and rapid way.
+- Holders of diplomatic and official passports of other nationalities who do need a visa to travel to Belgium are welcome to hand in their visa applications every working day between 08.00 and 08.30 directly at the Consulate general.
+This time slot is exclusively for holders of diplomatic and official passports, to enable the Visa section of the Consulate general to finalize the visa procedure in a smooth and rapid way.
 Holders of diplomatic and official passports are kindly asked to respect the given time slot.

-- It is only possible to apply for a visa directly at the Consulate of Belgium in Capetown or Johannesburg for spouses of EU nationals.
-However, please note that this can be done by appointment only, and appointments will be very limited, so there might not be an appointment available in time for your travel plans.
+- Please note that appointments will be very limited, so there might not be an appointment available in time for your travel plans.
 We certainly recommend using the facilities provided by TLS at all times.